zarf-dev/zarf/docs/2-the-zarf-cli/index.md

 :::tip

-When deploying and managing packages you may find the sub-commands under `zarf prepare` useful to find resources and manipulate package definitions as needed.
+When developing packages you may find the sub-commands under `zarf dev` useful to find resources and manipulate package definitions as needed.

 :::